Milton Glaser’s I Love New York logo

 There are a number of text layout variations, which gives greater freedom for those reproducing the logo in different formats.
 For example, the top right mark (above) wouldn’t fit on the side of a pen as well as the centre right version (above).

 What I enjoy most about this design is the simplicity (the ‘O’ inside the ‘U’).
 The OU logo has evolved over the years, and didn’t always have the ‘glass’ effect—a common trend amongst today’s logos.
-You can .
+You can read more about logo trends here.
 It’s important to remember, however, that trends don’t last, and by designing using the latest fad, your logo will become dated, fast.

 Take a look at how the OU logo appeared in the past (below).